FolkComputer/gadget2/README.md

 1. Glue neoprene rubber to the inside of the chassis to keep the projector stable

-1. Attach standoffs to the Pi and battery
+1. Attach standoffs to the Pi and battery.
+   - Battery should be oriented with jumper pins (not the ports you plug into, the exposed pins) in *front* (same side as projector lens, camera).
+See image at top of page
+   - Pi should be oriented with microSD in front

 1. Plug GPIO pins